henryw374/time-literals/README.md

  '[jsr-310 clone](https://clojars.org/cljsjs/js-joda)' library (yes, it is actually an implementation of JSR-310, rather than joda-time, as it's name would suggest).

-This enables copying and pasting these objects within the REPL and conveying these objects across process boundaries.
+This enables copying and pasting these objects within the REPL, conveying these objects across process boundaries & etc.

 Pro-tip: The [tick](https://clojars.org/tick) library is an intuitive Clojure(Script) library for dealing with time, intended as a replacement for clj-time.
 It bundles this library and enables `time-literals` printing